janitoooor/2D_MushroomsGame/README.md

 To install the project, download it from GitHub and open it in Unity.
 Then, open Loading scene and click on the "Play" button to start the project.

-## Contribution to the project:

-The project is open source, and we welcome contributions to its development.
-If you discover bugs or want to add new features, please submit a pull request to GitHub.

 ## Contacts:

 If you have any questions or suggestions, please contact us through our GitHub or [Telegram](https://t.me/janitoor13).